Ted Williams: Relationship with Boston media and fans

-Williams's final home run did not take place during the final game of the 1960 season, but rather in the Red Sox's last home game that year.
-The Red Sox played three more games, but they were on the road in New York City and Williams did not appear in any of them, as it became clear that Williams's final home at-bat would be the last one of his career.
+Williams' final home run did not take place during the final game of the 1960 season, but rather in the Red Sox's last home game that year.
+The Red Sox played three more games, but they were on the road in New York City and Williams did not appear in any of them, as it became clear that Williams' final home at-bat would be the last one of his career.

 In 1991, on Ted Williams Day at Fenway Park, Williams pulled a Red Sox cap from out of his jacket and tipped it to the crowd.
 This was the first time that he had done so since his earliest days as a player.

-A Red Smith profile from 1956 describes one Boston writer trying to convince Ted Williams that first cheering and then booing a ballplayer was no different from a moviegoer applauding a "western" movie actor one day and saying the next "He stinks!
-Whatever gave me the idea he could act?"
-Williams rejected this; when he liked a western actor like Hoot Gibson, he liked him in every picture, and would not think of booing him.

 Williams once had a friendship with Ty Cobb, with whom he often had discussions about baseball.
 He often touted Rogers Hornsby as being the greatest right-handed hitter of all time.
-This assertion actually led to a split in the relationship between Ty Cobb and Ted Williams.
+In Al Stump's now discredited biography about Cobb, he claimed that this assertion actually led to a split in the relationship between Cobb and Williams.
 Once during one of their yearly debate sessions on the greatest hitters of all time, Williams asserted that Hornsby was one of the greatest of all time.
 Cobb apparently had strong feelings about Hornsby and he threw a fit, expelling Williams from his hotel room.
-Their friendship effectively terminated after this altercation.
-This story was later refuted by Ted Williams himself.
+However, this story was later refuted by Williams himself.